-1) Falsification, forgery, unauthorized alteration or misuse of University documents, records, keys, student identification or combination door locks.
+1) Falsification, forgery, unauthorized alteration or misuse of university documents, records, keys, locking mechanisms, security measures, or student identification.

-2) Disruption, obstruction or material interference with the process of instruction, research, administration, career placement, discipline or any other service or activity provided or sponsored by the University.
+2) Disruption, obstruction or material interference with the process of instruction, research, or administration or any other service or activity provided or sponsored by the university.

-3) Lying, furnishing false information, withholding of information or misrepresentation to any University office or faculty, staff or conduct board member, whether oral or written (including financial aid applications).
+3) Lying, furnishing false information, withholding of information or misrepresentation to any university office or faculty, staff or administrator, whether oral, written or electronic.